asahinet/sakai-test-suite/README.md

 - webdriver.chrome.driver

-    if you are using chrome the chrome driver must be made available, see https://code.google.com/p/chromedriver/downloads/list to download the version for your system.
+    If you are using chrome the chrome driver must be made available, see https://code.google.com/p/chromedriver/downloads/list to download the version for your system.
 For more info, https://code.google.com/p/chromedriver/wiki/GettingStarted.
 If you are running on a Mac platform, and your working directory is set to this project's root, you don't have to include this, it will be found automatically.

+- webdriver.phantomjs.binary

+    The location of the phantomjs binary if you choose to use this browser driver.
+    The macos version is included.
+See http://phantomjs.org/download.html

 -Dtarget.browser=firefox -Dtarget.server=https://nightly.cle.rsmart.com/portal